gustavoerivero/CinesDeVenezuela/README.md

 ## Features:

-* At the first start, the data is imported from a text file.
 * The sale of tickets and sweets is done through personalized tickets.
 * The customer with the most visits in a month in a branch has a discount promotion on the purchase of tickets.
 * Ticket sales are managed for both tickets and sweets.